joequery/Git-Human-Pages/functions/git-add.md

 Human Summary
 -------------
-Inform git that file modifications should be added to the next commit.
+Inform git that file modifications(*) should be added to the next commit.

+(*) In the context of git, we specifically mean "file modifications since the last commit"

 Technical Summary